molinfo-vienna/CDPKit/README.md

 # About

+> The official documentation of CDPKit can be found at [https://cdpkit.org](https://cdpkit.org).

 CDPKit is an open-source cheminformatics software toolkit implemented in C++.
 In addition to the C++ API a Python-interfacing layer is provided that allows to use all of CDPKit's functionality from Python scripts.
 CDPKit features a high-quality and well-tested modular implementation of basic functionality typically required by any higher-level software application in the field of cheminformatics.
 This includes data structures for the representation and analysis of chemical structures, routines for the I/O of small molecule and macromolecular data in different file formats (MDL Mol and SDF, Mol2, PDB, MMTF, SMILES, etc.), ring and aromaticity perception, pharmacophore generation, substructure searching, molecular fingerprinting, molecule fragment generation (RECAP, BRICS), 2D structure layout and visualization, 3D structure and conformer generation ([CONFORGE](https://pubs.acs.org/doi/10.1021/acs.jcim.3c00563)), physicochemical property prediction, and so on.